The Last Jews of Libya

 The Last Jews of Libya is a 2007 American documentary film directed by Vivienne Roumani.

 Synopsis

 The film traces Jewish life in Libya as far back as the 3rd century B.C.
 It focuses on the Roumani family, residents of Benghazi for centuries, beginning during the Turkish Ottoman rule.
 The family is transformed by advances in European culture and through its relations with Arabs, though maintaining their unique religious practices.
 Much of the film deals with the last decades of the family's life in Libya.
 At the close of World War II, there were 36,000 Jews in Libya, though due to rising Arab nationalism almost all left in the next several years.
 Nowadays they have all left the country.
-The Last Jews in Libya is narrated by Isabella Rosselini and features archival film and photographs.
+The Last Jews in Libya is narrated by Isabella Rossellini and features archival film and photographs.
 It raises questions of family, community, and identity.

 Production

 Director Vivienne Roumani was inspired by her eldest son Aryeh Bourkoff's request for something about the family history that he could show to his children some day.
 Even though she had never directed a film before, she decided to create a film.
 It was aided by the discovery of her mother Elise Roumani's memoirs.
 Vivienne Roumani travelled around the world to interview several generations of her family in English, Hebrew, Italian and Arabic in order to make the film.
 She managed to film over 80 hours of material and collected 1,000 photographs, which needed to be condensed into a film.
 The Sundance Channel executive Larry Aidem, an acquaintance of Bourkoff, helped put him in contact with Amanda Zinoman, who edited the film.